thibautjombart/covid19_bed_occupancy/app/include/inputs.md

   coefficient of variation (i.e. &sigma;/&mu;, which expresses how spread out the distribution is relative to its mean).
 The shape, &alpha;, and rate, &beta;, parameters of the gamma distribution are calculated by moment matching (deriving their values from the values of &mu; and &sigma;).
-Note that the distribution is generated so that LOS must be positive.
+Note that the distribution is generated so that LoS must be positive.

 * **Zhou et al non-critical care**: discretised Weibull (shape: 2, scale: 13) targeting a median of 11